Ivy Tech Community College-Lafayette

 Source: 2016 (or latest year available) IPEDS

-- Ivy Tech Community College-Lafayette serves an eight-county area.
-Campuses are located in Lafayette, Crawfordsville, Frankfort and Monticello Ivy Tech offers Associate of Science, Associate of Arts, and Associate of Applied Science degrees as well as short-term technical certificates.
+- Ivy Tech Community College-Lafayette serves a ten-county area.
+Campuses are located in Lafayette, Crawfordsville, Frankfort, and Monticello.
+Ivy Tech offers Associate of Science, Associate of Arts, and Associate of Applied Science degrees as well as short-term technical certificates.
 Many degrees and courses transfer to four-year institutions.
 Ivy Tech is an open access, equal opportunity learning institution.

 - The nearest community college to Ivy Tech Community College-Lafayette is Harrison College-Lafayette (2.5 miles away).